babaniyi/BCG/README.md

 * Electricity campaign the customer first subscribed to
 * Forecasted bill of meter rental for the next 12 months.

-The company will spend 11% of its revenue on offering a 20% discount to high-propensity-to-churn customers.
-This is not the best strategy as the company as the cost is too high.
+In fact, the company will spend 11% of its revenue offering a 20% discount to high-propensity-to-churn customers.
+This is not the best strategy as the cost is too high.

-The assumption that everyone who is offered a discount will accept it is not necessarily true in practice.
+Also, the assumption that everyone who is offered a discount will accept it is not necessarily true in practice.
 Introducing a 20% discount strategy for customers with high propensity to churn will not dramatically lower churn rate.

 ### 5. Recommendation
 To reduce the churn, the client should: